stonith404/pingvin-share/README.md

 ## ✨ Features

-- Create a simple share with a link
+- Create a share with files that you can access with a link
 - No file size limit, only your disk will be your limit
 - Set a share expiration
 - Optionally secure your share with a visitor limit and a password
-- Dark mode
+- Light & dark mode

 ## ⌨️ Setup